 Other factors that affect the capacity of the air conditioner are:-

 If you are living on the top floor then you require the highest capacity of an air conditioner.
-As you move towards the upper floor, your requirement for the capacity of air conditioner increases.
+As you move towards the upper floor, your requirement for the capacity of the air conditioner increases.

 Your surrounding temperature plays an important role in deciding the capacity of the air conditioner required.